-Spring Birds of Salem, Saturday May 13, 7:30 A.M., The Mumford Farm
+Spring Birds of Salem, Saturday May 12, 7:30 A.M., The Mumford Farm

 Please join David Bingham for the Annual Salem Spring Bird Count.
 The birds that nest in Salem will have returned and all Salem residents and friends are invited to come and enjoy a wonderful walk with nature at its most colorful.
 Please park at the Mumford House, #3 White Birch Rd., and call 859-3520 for information.
-Rain Date May 14th.
+Rain Date May 13th.

-Connecticut & National Trails Day, Sunday, June 4, 9:00 – 11:30 A.M., Darling Road Preserve
+Connecticut & National Trails Day, Saturday, June 2, 9:00 – 11:30 A.M., 340 West Rd., Salem

-Butterfly Walk at Walden Preserve, Sunday, July 2, 9:30 A.M.
+Butterfly Walk at Walden Preserve, Sunday, July 8, 9:30 A.M.

 Rich Chyinski will show hikers the amazing varieties of butterflies that live and migrate through the Walden Preserve.
 These Butterfly Walks are very popular with children.
 Rich has a technique that allows him to safely “catch” these delicate creatures; keep them in hand for the children (and adults!) to study, and then let them fly free.
 Call 860-859-3520 for more information.

 Salem Land Trust Annual Meeting

 Date October (t/b/a) 7:00 p.m., Salem Town Hall, Salem